-Wind & Solar Powered Houseboats?
-The Power of Solar Panels for Energy!
+Wind & Solar Powered Houseboats.
+The sun power of solar panels for energy.

-Is the thought of Wind & Solar Powered Houseboats appealing to you?
-Are you thinking about reducing your costs on fuel & electricity, or want to have a renewable energy source, than a Green Houseboat is for you.
+Is the thought of wind & solar powered houseboats appealing to you?
+Are you thinking about reducing your costs on fuel & electricity, or want a renewable energy source, than a Green Houseboat is for you.
 To put it simply, you either PRODUCE energy, or you CONSUME energy.
+You can share your wind or solar powered houseboat experiences here.

 Should every houseboat have a renewable energy system installed, and the truthful answer is YES, however each houseboat owner should have realistic demands & expectations on wind or solar power capabilities.